AI Guidelines for Campus Communicators

 - Bylined work (should not be primarily generated by AI)

-- Creating images that include human subjects from unlicensed training data (due to brand, quality and intellectual property issues)
+- Creating images that include real human subjects or campus locations (due to brand, quality and intellectual property issues)

-- Translation (tools are not currently accurate enough to provide full, nuanced translations for our diverse university community)
+- Translation (tools are not currently accurate enough to provide full, nuanced translations)

 - Captions that will not be proofread (tools often do not provide accurate captions and are not compliant with ADA requirements)